drivendataorg/zamba/docs/docs/models.md

 <!-- TODO: add link to yaml file><!-->

-Running the `slowfast` model on every frame would be very time consuming.
-Instead, a more efficient object detection model called [MegadetectorLiteYoloX](#megadetectorliteyolox) is run on all frames to determine which are the most likely to contain an animal.
-Then `slowfast` is only run on the 32 frames with the highest predicted probability of detection.
+By default, an efficient object detection model called [MegadetectorLiteYoloX](#megadetectorliteyolox) is run on all frames to determine which are the most likely to contain an animal.
+Then `slowfast` is run on only the 32 frames with the highest predicted probability of detection.
 By default, videos are resized to 224x224 pixels.

 The full default video loading configuration is: